MicrosoftDocs/Virtualization-Documentation/windows-server-container-tools/CleanupContainerHostNetworking/README.md

 > When the script is run with this option, it will give you the following prompt: `Please reproduce issues for troubleshooting now.
 After completing repro steps, press any key to continue...`. **When this prompt appears, reproduce the behavior/issue that you would like to capture**.
 Then, after reproducing the issue, **press any key to continue/end the script.**

 ## Host Cleanup: Remove/reset container networking components on your host
 This script can be used to refresh the container-related network components on your host.
-To perform a host network cleanup, run this script with the `Cleanup` option:
+To perform a host network cleanup, run this script with the `-Cleanup` option:
 ```
 PS C:\> WindowsContainerNetworking-LoggingAndCleanupAide.ps1 -Cleanup
 ```